backstage/backstage/docs/frontend-system/architecture/07-routes.md

 ## Introduction

-This page describes the composability system that helps bring together content from a multitude of plugins into one Backstage application.
+This page describes the frontend system that helps bring together content from a multitude of plugins into one Backstage application.

-The core principle of the composability system is that plugins should have clear boundaries and connections.
+The core principle of the frontend system is that plugins should have clear boundaries and connections.
 It should isolate crashes within a plugin, but allow navigation between them.
 It should allow for plugins to be loaded only when needed, and enable plugins to provide extension points for other plugins to build upon.
-The composability system is also built with an app-first mindset, prioritizing simplicity and clarity in the app over that in the plugins and core APIs.
+The frontend system is also built with an app-first mindset, prioritizing simplicity and clarity in the app over that in the plugins and core APIs.

-The composability system isn't a single API surface.
+The frontend system isn't a single API surface.
 It is a collection of patterns, primitives, and APIs.
 At the core is the concept of extensions, which are exported by plugins for use in the app.
 One of the concepts is `RouteRef` which enables us route between pages in a flexible way, and it is especially important when bringing together different open source plugins.

 ## Route References